-This restriction prevents system saturation.
-Consider, for example, the fuel input region.
-At each timestep, the chemical levels in this region should reflect the amount of remaining fuel.
-Suppose though that somewhere there are transfer instructions that are removing chemicals from that region.
-The external system will continually add new chemicals to the system in order to set the fuel region's chemicals to the appropriate level.
 As those chemicals are transferred to other regions, the total amount of chemicals in the system will increase.
 After a long enough run, the system may become so flooded with chemicals that it is no longer possible for it to function properly.
 Similarly, if chemical are transferred into an input region, then they will be removed from the system, and the memory may become chemical-starved.
 Restricting the diameter to 0 eliminates these possibilities.

 At first, it seemed that this diameter restriction made evolution difficult: but in fact, the system evolves as well as with the unrestricted diameters.
 See raw0diam, generation 141, individual 0, which was trained at a single initial altitude of 300.
 Figure 9.9 shows the behavior of individual 0, generation 141, when tested against different initial altitudes.
 As can be seen, the behavior degrades slowly below 300; but above 300, it drops off rapidly.
 In fact, the system's best performance is at an initial altitude of 304.
-At 305, it gets very close to the surface, and then engages the thrust fully, runs out of fuel, and free-falls back to the surface at a high impact speed.
+At 305, it gets very close to the surface, and then engages the thrust fully, runs out of fuel, and free-falls back to the surface at a large impact velocity.
 This is the behavior at larger initial altitudes.
-In this case, the "script" seems to be well-established: it's trying to descend a distance of 304, achieving a velocity of 0 at the bottom.
+In this case the "script" seems to be well-established: it's trying to drop around a distance of 300 with velocity=0 at the bottom.
 At an initial altitude of 305, it drops down to a minimum altitude just above the surface, but instead of landing, then engages the thrust until all fuel is spent, and then crashes to the surface.